UC Davis School of Veterinary Medicine: Escaping to the health sciences district from central campus

-Like the medical school, the veterinary school's development of its physical facilities was badly derailed by the 1960s Berkeley protests, which alienated a large part of the California electorate from the University of California.
+Like the medical school, the veterinary school's development of its physical facilities was derailed by the 1960s Berkeley protests, which alienated a large part of the California electorate from the University of California.
 Bond issues for the development of UC facilities were repeatedly defeated at the polls.
-The 1972 bond issue somehow passed (of which one-third of the promised revenue was reserved to UC Davis), and for a brief moment, it looked as if the veterinary school would finally get the $23 million promised for a Vet Med Unit II building in the campus's long-delayed health sciences complex.
-In February 1973, surprise federal budget cuts forced the Davis campus administration to reassess priorities and the new veterinary school building was again indefinitely delayed.
-As a result of this bitter disappointment, the school limped along in an ad hoc assembly of old and new buildings scattered across the Davis campus over the next three decades.
+The 1972 bond issue passed (of which one-third of the promised revenue was reserved to UC Davis), and it seemed as if the veterinary school would receive the $23 million promised for a Vet Med Unit II building in the campus's health sciences complex.
+However, in February 1973, surprise federal budget cuts forced the Davis campus administration to reassess priorities and the new veterinary school building was again indefinitely delayed.
+As a result of the delay, the school continued to operate the program out of various buildings scattered across the Davis campus over the next three decades.
 To manage overcrowding, the school was given some space in the medical school's new building and also part of the old facilities which the medical school had left behind.
-The completion of the second VMTH building in 1979 also helped a little, as it allowed the school to expand the size of each entering class to 128.
+The additional space provided by the completion of the second VMTH building in 1979 allowed the school to expand the size of each entering class to 128.

 In 1990, the school assured the AVMA ahead of its latest accreditation visit that the school's "highest priority" was building a new 400000 ft2 school building next to the VMTH.
-In 1998, the AVMA was horrified to see that the school had not kept this promise, and awarded only two years of limited reaccreditation on the basis of a single issue: the appallingly poor quality of the school's physical facilities.
+As this promise was not fulfilled, in 1998 the AVMA awarded only two years of limited reaccreditation on the basis of a single issue: the poor quality of the school's physical facilities.
 U.S. News and World Report, which had routinely ranked the school as the no. 1 veterinary school in the nation for decades, dropped the school from its rankings pending reacquisition of full accreditation.
-This shocking embarrassment finally forced the campus administration to prioritize the construction of a set of modern buildings to provide a suitable home for the school next to its teaching hospital.
+This controversy forced the campus administration to prioritize the construction of a set of modern buildings to provide a suitable home for the school next to its teaching hospital.

-Instead of one big building, the school proceeded to build a series of smaller buildings around the VMTH.
+Instead of one large building, the school proceeded to build a series of smaller buildings around the VMTH.
 In 2005, with several new buildings under construction, the AVMA restored the school to full accreditation.
 The school completed the last of these new buildings on March 28, 2017: a new Student Services and Administrative Center.
-This marked the completion of the school's long-planned escape from aging Haring Hall and adjacent buildings in the central campus area to the health sciences district in the southwest corner of campus.
+This marked the completion of the school's long-planned separation from Haring Hall and adjacent buildings in the central campus area to the health sciences district in the southwest corner of campus.